Create new questions and guidelines in the conversation guide

 Example Question: "Ask if the caller is already a customer with us."

-Result in the report:
+Result in the Report:

-Customer status: Yes
+Customer Status: Yes

-Free Text Response
+Free Text Answer

-Result in the report:
+Result in the Report:

 Selection (Single or Multiple Choice)

-Result in the report:
+Result in the Report:

 Interest: Service A